WePesa/strato-quarry/mempool-and-cache.md

    block, and eliminates a potentially costly SQL query at the end of every VM loop.

-2. Now that we'd have a fast way to keep track of all eligible transactions to be mined, we can optimize the mining process to only run new incoming transactions on an "incremental" basis.
-The only time we have to re-run ALL pending transactions is if a new chain head comes in, meaning we have to start mining from a new stateroot anyway, or if a transaction that we mined incrementally earlier gets trumped by another transaction from its original sender the same nonce but a higher gas price.
+2. Now that we have a fast way to keep track of all eligible transactions to be mined, we can optimize the mining process to only run new incoming transactions on an "incremental" basis.
+The only time we have to re-run ALL pending transactions is if a new chain head comes in, meaning we have to start mining from a new stateroot anyway, or if a transaction that we mined incrementally earlier gets trumped by another transaction from its original sender with the same nonce but a higher gas price.
 There's no real way to "undo" a single transaction at an arbitrary point in the block as it may influence balances/storages/behaviors of later transactions in the same block.